WKHAllen/Txtr/README.md

 ## Intro

-Currently, Txtr is not designed to do anything beyond sending chat messages, although the possibility of sending files is not far off.
-The project is not meant to compete with Skype, Discord, or any other popular text/voice chatting system.
+Txtr?
+I barely know her!
+Jokes aside, Txtr is designed to act only as a chatting system, although the possibility of sending files is not far off.
+The project is not meant to compete with Skype, Discord, or any other popular text/voice chatting platform.
 The purpose for it is purely educational.

 ## Configuration